NetSecTeam/.github/profile/README.md

-# DISCLAIMER:
+---
-_This organization is dedicated to providing information and resources related to hacking, including tools and techniques that may be used for security testing and research purposes only.
+###### DISCLAIMER: _This organization is dedicated to providing information and resources related to hacking, including tools and techniques that may be used for security testing and research purposes only.
 It is important to note that the tools and techniques discussed on this organization can be used for illegal activities and therefore, should only be used ethically and with the explicit permission of the target system owner.
 We do not condone any illegal activities and will not be held responsible for any misuse of the information provided on this organization.
 We strongly advise that you use your knowledge and skills for lawful purposes only and abide by all applicable laws and regulations.
 By accessing and using this organization, you agree to be bound by these terms and conditions._

 ---

-# info
+# NetSec Team
-Main information covering the team and its repositories
+NetSec Team is a group of hackers dedicated to teaching ethical hacking and computer science.

 ## Repositories
 ### [PyPhisher](https://github.com/NetSecTeam/PyPhisher)